michaelb/sniprun/README.md

 ```
 (see mapping [example](README.md#my-usage-recommandation--tricks)),

+**Running 'live'** (aka running the current line as you're typing is possible, but it's very important to read the warnings about this, so I'm keeping the instructions in [a separate place](ressources/live_mode.md).

 **Bloc mode:** Select the code you want to execute in visual mode and type in:

 `:'<,'>SnipRun`